-Our Key Stage 4 Curriculum offers students flexibility and choice through a guided structure.
+Our key stage 4 curriculum offers students flexibility and choice through a guided structure.
 It recognises that every student is individual, with different needs, abilities and talents.
 We believe that students should follow their interests and the subjects best suited to their abilities and offer a wide range of subjects to meet this, as well as offering thorough advice and guidance within our options process.
-Alongside the core subjects of English (Language and Literature), Maths, Science, Core PE, Philosophy and Ethics and Personal Development, students are given the opportunity to select 4 option choices from the following:
+Alongside the core subjects of English (Language and Literature), Maths, Triple Science, Core PE, Philosophy and Ethics and Personal Development, students are given the opportunity to select 4 option choices from the following:

 - Art GCSE

-- ASDAN
+- ASDAN (Award Scheme Development & Accreditation Network)

 - Business Studies GCSE

 - Computer Science GCSE

 - Construction BTEC

 - Film Studies GCSE

 - Food Preparation and Nutrition GCSE

 - French GCSE

 - Geography GCSE

 - History GCSE

 - Health & Social Care BTEC

 - Music GCSE

 - PE GCSE

 - Photography GCSE

 - Psychology GCSE

-- Separate Sciences (3 GCSEs Biology, Chemistry and Physics)

 - Spanish GCSE

 - Sport BTEC

 - Technology GSCE

-- ASDAN

-The majority of students will select one of History, Geography, French, Spanish, Computer Science or Separate Sciences as one of their option subjects.
+The majority of students will select one of History, Geography, French, Spanish or Computer Science as one of their option subjects.